Home / Transport Guides / Transport Passes & Tickets / Interrail Hungary Pass Guide: Prices, Routes & Travel Tips

 Top Routes and Itineraries with the Hungary Pass

-For culture lovers, a trip south from Budapest to Szeged and Pécs is ideal.
-Szeged offers a youthful, vibrant atmosphere, while Pécs boasts Roman ruins, Ottoman heritage, and a relaxed Mediterranean feel.
-This route is perfect for a 4–5 day pass.
+For a cultural route, heading south to Szeged and Pécs provides a different perspective.
+Szeged offers a vibrant student atmosphere and strong food culture, while Pécs is known for its Roman ruins, Ottoman heritage, and wine regions.
+This combination works particularly well for a mid-length pass.

 Seat Reservations and Supplements

-Most regional trains in Hungary do not require a reservation.
-You can simply board with your pass, find an available seat, and present your digital ticket when asked.
-This makes regional travel highly flexible and perfect for spontaneous day trips.
+Most regional trains in Hungary do not require reservations.
+You can simply board with your activated pass, find an available seat, and show your ticket when asked.
+This makes regional travel highly flexible and well suited to spontaneous day trips.

 Drawbacks and Limitations